AK232003/ML_PROJ/README.md

 * id01 to id11 are numerical features for identity.

 * Other columns such as network connection information (IP, ISP, Proxy, etc),digital signature (UA/browser/os/version, etc) associated with transactions are also present.

+# Instructions to run the Code for any py file

+* Make sure you have all the required packages installed (Check the config File incase)

+* To install a package, general command is as follows - pip3 install packagename

+* To run the code, run command - python3 pythonfilename